Updated:

 A noble house that gained significantly by changing allegiances from the Yorkists to the Lancastrians at the last moments was the Stanley House.
 The house was headed by Thomas (Lord Stanley) who was an original supporter of the Yorkist side fighting numerous battles for their cause.
 Between 1459 and 1483, Lord Stanley was able to acquire large tracts of land and property from dispossessed Lancastrians.

-He fought on the side of Henry Tudor at the pivotal Battle of Bosworth Field.19 His contributions helped secure victory over Richard III and for this reason, Henry VII was thankful to him.
+He fought on the side of Henry Tudor at the pivotal Battle of Bosworth Field.
+His contributions helped secure victory over Richard III and for this reason, Henry VII was thankful to him.
 In gratitude for his role in securing victory over Richard III, King Henry VII bestowed more property to Stanley and even made him Lord Chamberlain.

-Families that were Reviled
+Families That Were Reviled

 Many Noble families suffered both during and after the war because of their different allegiances.
 During the ways, the following major English Houses suffered material loses following defeat by their enemies in various battles.
-John Tuchet, 5th Baron Audley, was a wealthy landowner who was killed in 1459 by Yorkist forces.20 Following his death, Richard Duke of York gave some of Audley’s Estates to the knight who had killed him.
+John Tuchet, 5th Baron Audley, was a wealthy landowner who was killed in 1459 by Yorkist forces.
+Following his death, Richard Duke of York gave some of Audley’s Estates to the knight who had killed him.

 The 9th Baron of Helmsley, Thomas Roos was also dispossessed following his defeat by the Yorkish army.
 Thomas Roos, Baron of Helmsley was defeated by the Neville led Yorkish army and executed at Newcastle.
 He was a loyal Lancaster Supporter and he fought against the Yorkish on behalf of King Henry VI.